Schaffhausen Switzerland is a charming medieval town, located just 51km north of Zürich near the German border.

 Here are my top 5 free sights in Schaffhausen Switzerland:

-The Munot Fortress is Schaffhausen’s best-known landmark looming over the city and the Rhine River.
+The Munot Castle is Schaffhausen’s best-known landmark looming over the city and the Rhine River.
 The circular fortress was built between 1564 – 1589.
-Furthermore, Munot Fortress was built by Schaffhausen locals under mandatory labor.
-Walking into the fortress is an eery feeling.
-It’s stone walls are dimly lit with only small traces of daylight squeezing in.
+Furthermore, Munot Castle or Munot Fortress was built by Schaffhausen locals under mandatory labor.
+Walking into the fortress is an eerie feeling.
+Its stone walls are dimly lit with only small traces of daylight squeezing in.

 Once you made your way up the circular path of the fortress walls you are treated to a view of Schaffhausen and the Rhine River.
 Surprisingly, admission is free.
 If I had to pick one favorite sight in Schaffhausen Switzerland, it would be the Munot Fortress.

 Other ancient castles in this Swiss city include Hohenklingen Castle and Laufen Castle.